secret-scanning-sig/research/generic-pattern-format/README.md

     this point or test it another way.
 If we do want to start ping me (bplaxco), I have some ideas that might help us get started.

-[^3]: Some things to think about: just pattern target, extra indicators (both postive and negative), conditions (and how to translate those), etc
+[^3]: Some things to think about: just pattern target, extra indicators (both positive and negative), conditions (and how to translate those), etc

 ## [Draft] Results & Conclusion